notedit/sji-android-screen-capture/README.md

 </code></pre>

 [Note]:
-All above command support can specify scale and rotate optionally.
-E.g. Append following querystring to above URL:
+All above URLs can specify scale and rotate optionally by append following querystring:
 <pre>
 &scale=0.5&rotate=270 or
 &scale=300x or